Matt25969/matt-cv/README.md

 Introduction
 -----------
-This is a simple trainer management system that can be used as a reference architecture to build a full-stack application.
+This is a CV management system that can be used as a reference architecture to build a full-stack application.
 This system is built with the following technologies:

 -   [Spring boot](https://spring.io/projects/spring-boot) for server side web pages and services